BradleyRobertTaylor/portfolio/README.md

-# Portfolio Project
+# Personal Portfolio Website

-Beginning iteration of my portfolio project using Next.js.
-Home page is partially done.
+Minimal and sleek portfolio website built using React, Next.js, and Framer Motion for a majority of the animations.